How to Prepare Your B2B Sales Force for Success During the Offseason

 Do your reps have a library of pre-written scripts so they can send connection invitations, follow up messages and voice messages?
 Yes, you can send voice messages on LinkedIn®.
 Your buyers are out there and they’re engaging on LinkedIn® now more than ever.

 Do your reps have a regular cadence on LinkedIn®?
 Do they know how to find, engage and connect with their prospects without coming across as pushy or salesy?
-Are they using a documented digital selling method that is proven to drive results?
+Are they using a sales methodology that is proven to drive results?

 Now more than ever, sales reps are engaging more often on LinkedIn®.
 I see poor examples of engagement everyday (I’m not exaggerating – everyday).
 Are your reps doing it right or are they wasting their efforts because they don’t have the modern selling skills to engage on LinkedIn® in a way that gets results?

 If this topic hits home and you’re concerned about it, we’ve got three ways you can use this offseason to teach your sales team how to sell with LinkedIn®.Now more than ever, #SalesReps are engaging more often on @LinkedIn.
 Are your reps doing it right or do they lack the #DigitalSelling skills to succeed?
 Learn more with @KurtShaver Click To Tweet